A provider smiles as she talks with a patient in a hallway

 The process of collecting eggs requires between 8 and 10 appointments over 2 to 3 weeks.
 During this time, you will take medication to help your eggs develop and mature.
 At each visit, we’ll draw blood for testing and may perform an ultrasound to track the growth of the eggs.

-When your eggs are ready to be extracted, we’ll perform a 15-minute, minimally invasive procedure at our clinic.
+When your eggs are ready to be extracted, we’ll perform a minimally invasive procedure that takes about 15 minutes in our clinic.
 During the extraction, a fertility specialist will use a thin needle to extract one egg at a time.
 Each egg will be placed in a test tube labeled with your name and a unique identification number that can be tracked with an individualized code provided to you.

 Freezing Eggs